Ján Kadár

 Ján Kadár (1 April 1918 – 1 June 1979) was a Slovak film writer and director of Jewish heritage.

 As a filmmaker, he worked in Czechoslovakia, the United States, and Canada.
 Most of his films were directed in tandem with Elmar Klos.
 The two became best known for their Oscar-winning The Shop on Main Street (Obchod na korze, 1965).
 As a professor at FAMU (Film and TV School of the Academy of Performing Arts) in Prague, Kadár trained most of the directors who spawned the Czechoslovak New Wave in the 1960s.

-Kadar was a dean at the American Film Institute.
+Kadár was a dean at the American Film Institute.

 Early years

-Kadár was born in Budapest, Austria-Hungary.
+Kadár was born in Budapest, Austria-Hungary (now Hungary).
 Later his family moved to Rožňava, in the newly created Czechoslovakia, where he grew up.